jordanjambazov/jordanjambazov.com/_posts/2022-11-26-i-quit-smoking.markdown

 During the past 12 years I used to be a heavy smoker - rarely smoking less than a pack of cigarettes per day.

 Why did I start smoking in the first place?
 I guess for the social element of it.
-People I used to hang out with smoked - and so did I. People with whom I hang out changed accross the years, but the habit stayed.
+People I used to hang out with smoked - and so did I. People with whom I hang out changed across the years, but the habit stayed.

 Smoking isn't cool.